sbustamante/CosmicVoidsPaper/RefereeResponse.md

 paper.

 We have addressed all the points raised by the referee.
 We include in this reply an answer to each comment.
-We have included the file main_diff.pdf showing the differences in the body of the paper.
+We have included the file diff_cosmic_voids.pdf showing the differences in the body of the paper.

 The Authors.